Change-in-velocity detection for multidimensional data

-where $\gamma >1$, $\rho = d(|r|+2)+1 = d(k+1)+1$ is the total number of parameters of the model, $|r|$ is the number of changepoints, $k = |r|+1$ is the number of segments $\hat{s}_{j,r} = \norm{\widehat{V}_{j}}_2$ ($j = 1,..., |r|+1$) is the estimated segment speed, $s_{cap}$, decided by the practitioner, is the maximum speed that has no penalty, and $h(s) = \max\{0,s\}$. \end{deff}} The speed control function is added based on the prior knowledge of the scientist on the range of realistic particle speeds.
-If there is no information about the speed limit, one can set $h(s)=0$.
-The penalty term, then, is the linear $\ell_0$ penalty in the form of a strengthened Schwarz information criterion (sSIC) \cite{Piotr2014WBS,BaranowskiFryzlewicz2019}.
-Remark that $\gamma =1$ corresponds to the standard SIC penalty considered by Yao \cite{YAO1988181} in the context of multiple changepoint detection.
-Under our construction, we require $\gamma >1$ to provide the consistency theorem support (see Section~\ref{sec: consistency_theorem}).
-This requirement has also been used and discussed by Fryzlewicz in proposing the wild binary segmentation (WBS) \cite{Piotr2014WBS} for the change-in-mean problem and in the Narrowest-over-Threshold (NOT) algorithm for the change-in-mean and change-in-slope problem \cite{BaranowskiFryzlewicz2019}.
-Based on empirical experiments, we suggest choosing $\gamma = 1.01$ (see Section~\ref{sec:vary_linear_pen} and Figure~\ref{fig:vary_gamma}).
-This choice guarantees that the sSIC criterion remains valid for the broadest possible class of signals, as aligns with the argument in \cite{Piotr2014WBS}.
-Unless otherwise stated, the results reported hereafter correspond to sSIC with $\gamma = 1.01$, a setting that yields outcomes highly comparable to those from SIC.
+\end{definition} The speed control function is added based on prior scientific knowledge of biologically realistic particle speeds.
+If no reliable upper bound is available, one can set $h(s)=0$, in which case the penalty reduces to a linear $\ell_0$ penalty in the form of a strengthened Schwarz information criterion (sSIC) \citep{Piotr2014WBS,BaranowskiFryzlewicz2019}.
+We remark that $\gamma = 1$ corresponds to the standard Schwarz/Bayesian Information Criterion (SIC/BIC) penalty considered by \citet{YAO1988181} in the context of multiple changepoint detection.
+In CPLASS, we adopt $\gamma > 1$ to preserve the formal consistency guarantees developed in the author's doctoral dissertation \citep{Do2025CPLASS} and being prepared in a companion methodological manuscript \citep{DoDoMcKinley2026CPLASSTheory}.
+This strengthened penalty has also been successfully used in wild binary segmentation \citep{Piotr2014WBS} and the Narrowest-over-Threshold algorithm \citep{BaranowskiFryzlewicz2019}.
+Based on empirical experiments, we recommend $\gamma = 1.01$, which preserves the practical behavior of SIC while remaining theoretically well supported across a broad class of signals.